z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 :::caution
-It's a common mistake to use the *property / field injection* only to disencumber the constructor from having too many parameters.
-That's a code smell and also a violation of the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-If you recognize these conditions, you might consider not adding that extra property-injected dependency into your class but instead split it into multiple smaller units.
+It's a common mistake to use the *property/field injection* only to disencumber the constructor from having too many parameters.
+That's a code smell and also violates the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+If you recognize these conditions, you should consider splitting your class into multiple smaller units rather than adding an extra property-injected dependency.
 :::

 ## Attributes